SumiSastri/react-basics-to-hooks/docs/testing/why-not-to-test.md

 8. Code rot - old code/ old tests never deleted slows down apps
 9. Tests not needed - for example testing implementation rather than logic
 10. Difficult to test false negatives(?)
+11. Never test the same thing 2 times
+12. Never test ui that can be tested in another way(?)